This weeks 50/50 lotto results

 Your support of our weekly draw is greatly appreciated!

 Tickets for the 50/50 draw can be purchased online by clicking here or directly from businesses throughout the town.
-Make sure to have your entries done before 9PM on Sunday 5th March to enter.

 Annual GAA 50/50 lotto ticket

 An annual 50/50 ticket, giving entry into every draw for a year, is available to purchase online by clicking here.

 Ballaghaderreen GAA Clubs Easter Camp was a roaring success with over 80 enthusiastic children attending throughout the week.
 Although the weather wasn’t what we would of wished St.Nathys College were on hand to provide their complex and facilities.
 Thanks to Andy Moran and David McBrien who gave up their time to assist with the coaching at the camp.
 A special mention to all the coaches who kept the fun and enjoyment going throughout the week.
 We’re already looking forward to the summer camp.